a7xsalvador/Pico-Placa/README.md

 # Pico-Placa

 Class that allows knowing if a vehicle with a certain license plate is allowed to transit on a certain day and time according to the restrictions in the city of Quito-Ecuador.
+Written by **Gabriel Salvador**.

 ## Parameters